KaikNunes/Python/README.md

 ## Activity 02

  Create a program to receive values in string and integer variables and show the values at the end

+## Activity 03

+Create a program to receive two numbers and perform all math operations.
+At the end it should show all the results, including remainder of division and exponential